ryanlukkreung/bradonomics.com/_pages/now.md

 ## Apostolate

--Trying to reboot the _Greek Catholic Society of Thailand_ -Arranging catechism, Latin lessons, and other activities for the Blessed Nicholas Catholic Association
+-Scheduling our first _Greek Catholic Society of Thailand_ for 2020 -Arranging catechism classes, Latin lessons, and other activities for the Blessed Nicholas Catholic Association

 ***